DannyNemer/javascript-comments-style-guide/README.md

 ## JSDoc

-  1. Use `/** ... */` for JSDoc above functions and global variables.
+  1. Use `/** ... */` for JSDoc blocks above functions and global variables.
 Include descriptions for the function, its parameters, and its return value, and specify types for all parameters and return values.

     ```js
     // Bad